wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 dirty data to be written into the main memory.
 The two types of requests are handled by `handleFlushLine()` and `handleFlushLineInv()`, respectively.

-Despite the fact that there is no data to respond, flush requests need to be acknowledged by lower level caches, meaning that they always require an MSHR entry, and will wait for the response message.
+Despite the fact that there is no data to respond, flush requests need to be acknowledged by lower level caches (unless they are attempted on locked addresses), meaning that they may also require an MSHR entry, and will wait for the response message.
 Both types of flushes expect the same response message, `FlushLineResp`, which is handled by `handleFlushLineResp()`.

 ##### handleFlushLine(), Request Path